rancher/docs/content/rancher/v2.0-v2.4/en/installation/requirements/_index.md

 These requirements apply to each host in an [RKE Kubernetes cluster where the Rancher server is installed.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/install-rancher-on-k8s/)

 Performance increased in Rancher v2.4.0.
-For the requirements of Rancher prior to v2.4.0, refer to [this section.](#cpu-and-memory-for-rancher-prior-to-v2-4-0)
+For the requirements of Rancher before v2.4.0, refer to [this section.](#cpu-and-memory-for-rancher-before-v2-4-0)

 | Deployment Size | Clusters   | Nodes        | vCPUs  | RAM     |
 | --------------- | ---------- | ------------ | -------| ------- |